kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

 ### Connected Traces with Nested Spans

+With the initial implementation of this proposal, kubelet tracing produced disconnected spans, because context was not wired through kubelet CRI calls.
+With [this PR](https://github.com/kubernetes/kubernetes/pull/113591), context is now plumbed between CRI calls and kubelet.
+It is now possible to connect spans for CRI calls.
 Nested spans with top-level traces in the kubelet will connect CRI calls together.
 Nested spans will be created for the following:
 * Sync Loops (e.g. syncPod, eviction manager, various gc routines) where the kubelet initiates new work.
     * [top-level traces for pod sync and GC](https://github.com/kubernetes/kubernetes/pull/114504)
 * Incoming requests (exec, attach, port-forward, metrics endpoints, podresources)